 Croup is a common infection of the upper air passages that causes swelling around the voice box, windpipe, and bronchial tubes, setting off a characteristic dog- or seal-like cough and wheezing.
 Infants and toddlers are most commonly affected, but the illness is not usually serious, and home treatments are generally quite useful.

-Viruses such as influenza and adenovirus, and sometimes by bacteria or other pathogens, cause infectious croup.
+There are two types of croup: infectious and non-infectious or spasmodic.
+Viruses such as influenza and adenovirus, and sometimes bacteria, cause infectious croup.
 The microbes spread easily through dirty hands, coughing, and sneezing.
 The virus attacks the upper respiratory system, then travels down the throat.

-Spasmodic croup lies dormant until it is triggered, but not caused by, infection or an allergic reaction.
+Spasmodic croup is not caused by an infection.
 It often runs in families.
 This condition manifests suddenly.
 Sometimes, it is difficult to determine whether a croup case is infectious or spasmodic.

-Inflammation and coughing trigger a cycle of crying and coughing in addition to irritability and anxiety that all feed on each other.
+Inflammation triggers a cycle of crying and coughing, which sounds like a high-pitched seal or dog bark, in addition to irritability and anxiety that all feed on each other.
 Hoarseness and labored breathing usually accompany the illness, and children may also experience a low-grade fever.
 Croup cases mainly appear during the fall and winter months and last five or six days.

 Stridor is a signature symptom of croup typically heard when an affected child breathes in.
 It is a high-pitched whistling sound that often frightens parents as croup symptoms increase.
 Stridor occurs because of obstructed air passage and can be acquired or congenital.
 It is a clinical sign, not a diagnosis in itself.